Bruce Lee’s estate says it will fight plans to digitally recreate the legendary martial artist for a forthcoming Hong Kong action movie.

 Ip Man 3 will be the third film to depict the famous wing chun kung fu grandmaster (also known as Yip Man), after the huge box-office success of 2008’s Ip Man and 2010’s Ip Man 2.
 The Chinese martial artist, played by Donnie Yen, is best known as Lee’s teacher and master, and the film series about his life has led to newfound popularity for wing chun in east Asia.

-Increase Confidence In Weeks By Booking Your Free Week Trial Now!
+Claim Your Free Week Trial Now!

 The third instalment was to be the first to feature the Enter the Dragon star as an adult.
 Ip Man 3’s production company, Pegasus Motion Pictures, announced plans to use a computer-generated likeness of Lee at the Filmart market in Hong Kong in March.
 Producers are working with the late actor’s brother Robert on the new movie, but Bruce Lee Enterprises (BLE) has issued a statement claiming that the film-makers would be in breach of copyright if they were to go ahead with the proposal.